 Now imagine a kitchen fire occurs, your bathtub overflows, or your home gets burglarized.
 You have to pay out of pocket for all of the damages.
 In fact, you have to pay for everything.
 You have to buy new clothing, a new couch, and even a new laptop.
 I don’t know about you, but I’m not interested in replacing my laptop anytime soon.

 Property insurance allows you to protect everything that you worked so hard for.
 All of your items would be replaced.
-Everything that your partner and kids own will be replaced up to the coverage limits.
+Everything your partner and kids own will be replaced up to the coverage limits.

 #2: You’re covered if an accident causes damages.

 Accidents happen.
 I’ve been involved in an auto accident and a property situation that both happened through no fault of my own.
-I try to drive carefully and to ensure that my home is up to standards.
+I try to drive carefully and ensure that my home is up to standards.
 That’s just not enough these days.
 Accidents that are out of your control could happen.

 Your property insurance would cover you and pay for the damages caused by an accident.